Ankitajadhav07/CodeAlpha_Task2_Disease_Prediction_from_Medical_Data_AnkitaJadhav/README.md

-# Disease Prediction using Machine Learning
+# Disease Prediction From Medical Data using Machine Learning

 This repository contains a complete machine learning pipeline for predicting diseases based on symptoms using the Disease-Symptom dataset from Kaggle.
 The project involves data preprocessing, model building, and advanced visualization techniques to create a robust and interpretable disease prediction model.